British Science Week 2018

-BSW Grants for BSA Branches – between £300 and £1000 of funding for British Science Association branches to run local events for British Science Week.
+BSW Grants for BSA Branches – up to £1000 of funding for British Science Association branches to run local events for British Science Week.
 This scheme is open to volunteer branches only.

-Applications for funding opened in October 2016.
+Applications for funding is now open.
 For more information and to find out if your school or group is eligible, please visit the British Science Week website.